 Concrete DNA™ Diamond Satellite Pads are professional grade diamond impregnated pads that can be used dry or wet.
-They are available in 16″, 20″ and 27″ diameters and a range from 30-1500 grits.
+Use on a low speed floor buffer, propane burnisher (at idle), or an auto scrubber.
+They are available in 14″, 16″, 17″, 20″ and 27″ diameters and a range from 30-1500 grits.
 These pads will open the surface of flat concrete and hone the surface to properly accept a densifier/hardener and continue to hone and polish to 1500 grit.

 These diamond impregnated concrete polishing pads are unique in the fact that they have a diamond resin material blown onto both sides of the pads.
 The also have diamond dots (satellites) that allow for a superior flat cut that no other pad can do.
 Many customers find that on new concrete floors all they need to get a professional polish job is to use our pads….no big grinder.
 In fact, our level 2 concrete polish system, was designed to mimic the owner of concrete floor supply’s experience while consulting with Wal-mart and Sam’s club.
 On new floors they use an 800, densify, 1500, all wet.
 They then buff with our 3000 grit(Concrete DNA™ Double Sided Diamond Pads).